1) How do I pick up and drop off my child?

 9) How do you handle the beginning of school and separation anxiety?

-We have an Open House at the beginning of each year during which the parent and child will visit the classroom with the teacher, assistant teacher and other class members.
+We invite families to attend a start-of-school parent teacher conference at the beginning of the year during which the parent and child will visit the classroom with the teacher and assistant teacher.
 Once school starts, we ask that parents provide a loving, efficient goodbye to their child and trust that your child is safe with us.
 Our experience has taught us that parental confidence will translate to success for the child in having a happy and productive time at school.
-Parents are welcome to stay in the Director’s office as long as they need and we are happy to check on your child often and report back to you how they are doing.
+Parents are welcome to wait outside the building as long as they need and we are happy to check on your child often and report back to you how they are doing.

 10) Do you provide financial aid?